 Want Free IELTS Guides?

 If you liked this IELTS Reading Strategy, you’ll love our free IELTS study guides delivered directly to your inbox!
-Stop wasting time on outdated PDF textbooks that slow your progress!
-Join our growing community below, and please share with friends!
+Stop wasting time on outdated PDF textbooks that slow your progress, and please share with friends taking the IELTS exam, too!

 Ready for Your Own Personal Tutor, Writing Feedback, And Full Practice Tests?

-The instructors at IELTStestOnline have over 19 years of experience helping thousands of students just like you prepare to earn the band-score they need on the IELTS exam.
+We have over 7 years of combined experience helping hundreds of students just like you prepare to earn the band-score you need on the IELTS exam.
+Email us at email@example.com today to request a free consultation.